Shakosh/Aircraft-Flight-Dynamics-and-Control/README.md

 # Aircraft-Flight-Dynamics-and-Control

-Dynamics and Controls Project

-Designing a Control Automation System for a given airplane.
+Designing a Control Automation System (parameter determination) for a given airplane.

 See `Task.md` and `finalreport.mlx/pdf`.